Supreme (character): Supreme

-Supreme spends decades in space, fighting a number of threats on the side of an alien race known as the Kalyptans (the race of Gary Carlson and Erik Larsen's Vanguard).
-He returns to Earth in 1992 to find a changed society, which includes genetically-enhanced superpowered humans on teams such as Youngblood and Heavy Mettle.
+Supreme spends decades in space, fighting several threats on the side of an alien race known as the Kalyptans (the race of Gary Carlson and Erik Larsen's Vanguard).

+He returns to Earth in 1992 to find a changed society, which includes genetically-enhanced superpowered humans on teams such as Youngblood directed by Alexander Graves (later revealed to be Lucifer); and Heavy Mettle directed by Jason Temple.
+When Supreme reappeared on Earth after 47 years, Temple was convinced Supreme would be Heavy Mettle's perfect leader.
 Although Supreme is briefly the field team leader of Heavy Mettle, he leaves the position after defeating the villain Khrome.

 When Supreme fights Thor for Mjolnir, a character named Enigma acquires another Supreme from an alternate timeline to store if Supreme is defeated.
 Supreme is victorious, so the other Supreme is left alone; this figures in the events of The Legend of Supreme.
 Although Supreme apparently dies during an assault on humanity by Lord Chapel, he is stranded on an alternate Earth for several years until the alternate Supreme (stored by Enigma) returns and is defeated by the original Supreme.
 Original Supreme switches bodies with his double, restoring his powers.
 After several events involving Enigma and Probe (Supreme's daughter from the future, also known as Lady Supreme), the original Supreme works with Probe, Enigma, and the alternate Supreme to defeat the evil Norse god Loki (who shifted realities).
 At the end of Supreme #40, Probe remains on the alternate Earth and Supreme returns to Earth.

 Alan Moore's Supreme

 Rob Liefeld asked Alan Moore to write for Supreme.
 Moore agreed on the condition that he could reinvent the character since he felt that the comic was "not very good."
 Beginning with issue #41 of Supreme in 1996, Moore began retooling the character, with each issue containing commentary on storytelling, comics history in general and Superman in particular.
+Moore's approach drew on his fondness for the storytelling found in editor Mort Weisinger's Silver Age Superman stories.
+Prior to DC Comics' landmark maxiseries event Crisis on Infinite Earths, Moore wrote the "final" Silver Age Superman story (Superman: Whatever Happened to the Man of Tomorrow?) for editor Julius Schwartz, with SA stalwart artists Curt Swan and Murphy Anderson (Anderson was also referenced in Moore's Image-published homage to Marvel's tales, 1963).

-Clichés of the superhero genre were frequently used.
-Moore said in later interviews that his re-imagining of Supreme's background and origin was an apology for the darkness of his previous works at other publishers; he had a reputation for the cynical deconstruction of superheroes in Batman: The Killing Joke, Swamp Thing, and Watchmen.
+Moore said in later interviews that his re-imagining of Supreme's background and origin was partly an apology for the darkness of his previous works at other publishers; he had a reputation for the cynical deconstruction of superheroes based on Batman: The Killing Joke, Marvelman, and Watchmen.